 around the jack socket terminals, but it's not really worth

-dealing with the poor connections that will inevitably ensure over
+dealing with the poor connections that will inevitably ensure

-To record both sides of a telephone conversation from a
+To record both sides of a telephone

-hear yourself speaking in that ear.
+can no longer hear yourself speaking in that ear.
+In

 Any modern landline telephone should do, providing that there's